tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/thermalHydraulics.md

 </UL>
 If neutronics if activated, the neutronic sub-solver will overwrite everything with the power it calculates.
 For eigenvalue calculations, this power is set in the *pTarget* keyword in the *reactorState* dictionary.
 For transients, the power is a result of calculations.
 There is one important exception to this behavior: the point kinetics solver will only rescale the power densities (see below about why plural) that it finds in *neutroRegion*, or, if it does not find it, the one(s) that it finds in *fluidRegion*.
 The rescaled power density will be written to both *neutroRegion* and *fluidRegion*.
 For point kinetics, the *pTarget* keyword in *reactorState* is not used by the solver itslef.
 However, to correctly plot point kinetics results, pTarget must be consistent with the mentioned power densities.
 <p>
-NB3: In two-phase simulations with liquid fuel, the powerDensity in neutronics goes to anything that is liquid in thermal-hydraulics.
+NB: In two-phase simulations with liquid fuel, the powerDensity in neutronics goes to anything that is liquid in thermal-hydraulics.
 You are supposed to have one liquid and one gas.
 Otherwise, power will be counted twice.
 </div>

 <br>